Good to know

 What is the maximum depth you dive to?

-We strictly follow the Maldivian dive regulations, which limit dives to a maximum of 30m without exception.
+We strictly follow the Maldivian dive regulations, which limit dives to a maximum of 30 meters without exception.
 This limit applies to all divers even on advanced level and training in deep diving.
-The maximum depth for divers with a beginner’s license is 20m.

 Do I need a minimum amount of dives if I want to dive with you?